 Starting from the Merritt Trail off of Martindale Road [Northern End]; I haven't checked out this section.
 The wide stone-dust Merritt Trail enters the woods traveling south.
 After 0.5 miles you come alongside the west bank of Twelve Mile Creek.
 You then come to Welland Vale Rd after 1.1 miles.
 Head left across the creek then travel on-road (sidewalk available) along Welland Vale Rd a short distance.
 You'll pick up the trail on your right again at 1.3 miles and travel underneath Route 77.
 Here the trail follows the east bank of the creek before traveling above Route 406.
 You briefly utilize Salina St before continuing along the trail.
-Travel underneath Route 81, then up to McGuire St at 1.9 miles.
-Travel across the pedestrian bridge.
-After crossing the bridge over Route 406 a ramp takes you down to an intersection.
+Travel underneath Route 81 and come to an intersection at 1.9 miles.
+Left leads to McGuire St. I've checked out this section.
+Travel right across the pedestrian bridge over Route 406 where a ramp takes you down to an intersection.

-Note; The Merritt Trail heads left, straight brings you to the Participark Trail .
+Note; Straight brings you to the Participark Trail .

 Note; Right is the start of the Twelve Trail .

-The trail travels above Route 406 before traveling underneath Route 91 and then bringing you up to Route 91 at 2.5 miles.
+The Merritt Trail travels above Route 406 before traveling underneath Route 91 and then bringing you up to Route 91 at 2.5 miles.

-Note; To connect to the next section of trail requires an on-road trek (No shoulder/narrow sidewalk) that is Not recommended for kids on bikes.
+Note; To connect to the next section of trail requires a 0.5 mile on-road trek (No shoulder/narrow sidewalk) that is Not recommended for novice bikers.

-You come alongside the western bank of the old canal, then follow the canal back towards Route 406 where the canal is swallowed by the roadway.
-Now you reverse back alongside the eastern bank of the old canal where the trail is more open passing by a totem pole.
+You come alongside the West Bank of the old Welland Canal, then follow the canal back towards Route 406 where the canal is swallowed by the roadway.
+Now you reverse back alongside the East Bank of the old Welland Canal where the trail is more open passing by a totem pole.
 Pass by the Oakdale Ave parking lot at 4.3 miles and a garden before emerging alongside Oakdale Ave.
 Head right along the wide sidewalk and you'll return to Route 91.
 A cross-light returns you to the Merritt Trail which you follow to the Knifeworks Historical Site parking lot at 4.6 miles.

 The Merritton area of St. Catharines was an industrial corridor in the 19th century, filled with mills and foundries.
 In 1870 Collinson and Burch opened a factory to produce knives and other sharp instruments such as sickles, the stone foundations seen on the site today were part of the original buildings.
 Later purchased by a pair of businessmen, Barnes and Whitman of Akron, Ohio, the factory became Barnes and Whitman Knifeworks in 1880.

-From here the trail travels south along both sides of the old canal.
-I would suggest the West Bank as it is more complete, although you can cross over to the West side from the East Bank.
+From the Knifeworks Historical Site parking lot the Merritt Trail travels south along both sides of the old Welland Canal.
+I would suggest the West Bank as it is more complete, although you can cross over to the West Bank from the East Bank.

-Heading South along the East Bank; The stone-dust trail follows the canal.
+Heading South along the Merritt Trail; East Bank; The stone-dust trail follows the old Welland Canal.
 You quickly pass by some stone foundations of the old mill on your left.
 After 0.4 miles you can cross over the canal if you wish as the trail ends after 0.5 miles on Oakdale Ave.
 To continue south you'll need to travel on-road (no shoulder).
-Pass by the entrance to a playground on your left at 0.7 miles before coming to Disher St. Turn right and you'll pick up the stone-dust trail at 0.9 miles.
-Across the canal is the West Bank section.
+Pass by the entrance to a playground on your left at 0.7 miles before coming to Disher St. Turn right and you'll pick up the stone-dust Merritt Trail; East Bank at 0.9 miles.
 The trail continues south before turning left.
 To your right is a bridge over the canal to the West Bank section.
 The trail then ends at Oakdale Ave after 1.1 miles.

-Heading South along the West Bank; Head north through the parking lot where you'll pick up the trail next to Westchester Crescent.
-Here the trail turns south along the West Bank of the old canal.
+Heading South along the Merritt Trail; West Bank; Head north through the parking lot where you'll pick up the trail next to Westchester Crescent.
+Here the trail turns south along the West Bank of the old Welland Canal.
 You pass by a bridge over the canal after 5.2 miles that leads to the East Bank.
 Exit onto Moffatt St at 5.5 miles and head left to Disher St.

 Note; Left on Disher St takes you across the canal where the East Bank canal picks up heading south.

-Just past Disher St you'll pick up the trail on your left.
+Just past Disher St you'll pick up the Merritt Trail; West Bank on your left.
 After 5.8 miles the trail again exits onto Moffatt St.

 Note; It appears you continue straight, however, I don't know if this is a private road in which case you would detour right out to Brookdale Ave.

 Continuing straight you pass by a plaza on your left along with a small section of Mt Locks Park.
 Here you'll find a Johansson Bar, a type of lever canal workers used on the Second Welland Canal.
 Come to Glendale St at 6.5 miles and cross over to Mt Locks Park.
-See Map below.
-The stone-dust trail travels past the remnants of Lock 15 then around an open field and alongside Bradley St. All the remnants of the old Locks are located in the wooded area along your left.
+See Map Below.
+The stone-dust Merritt Trail travels past the remnants of Lock 15 then around an open field and alongside Bradley St. All the remnants of the old Locks are located in the wooded area along your left.
 Unfortunately, the trails along the Locks are overgrown and not easily traveled or marked.
 A big opportunity lost.
 After 6.8 miles spot a dirt path on your left.
 This leads to Lock 17.
 After 7.2 miles a bridge on your left crosses over Lock 20.
 The trail then ends after 7.3 miles on Bradley St. To your left is Lock 21.
 Continue left on-road (low volume) and you'll come to Townline Rd.
 Head left and you'll pick up a gravel trail that brings you to Front St at 7.5 miles.
-Head right along the paved, Front Street Path.
-I'm not sure if this is officially part of the Merritt Trail but it will bring you too more sections of the old canal.
-This path follows Front St south along a commercial corridor.
-After 7.9 miles you continue south on-road along Front St (Brick paved sidewalk available).
+Head right along the paved Front Street Path.
+[I'm not sure if this is officially part of the Merritt Trail but it will bring you to more sections of the old Welland Canal] This path follows Front St south along a commercial corridor.
+Come to Regent St at 7.9 miles where you lose the paved trail.
+You continue south on-road (BIKE SHARROWS) along Front St (sidewalk available).
 Cross Sullivan Ave and head right along the sidewalk.
 This brings you to the entrance for the Battle of Beaverdams Park at 8.2 miles.
 A paved trail travels through the park bringing you past the remnants of the Second Welland Canal.
 Bandstand located here.
 The trail then leads out to the Battle of Beaverdams Park parking lot at 8.4 miles.
 Cross Ormond St (Route 52) and travel on-road (residential) along Portland St. Follow to Chapel St and turn left.
 This brings you to the Lock 7 Viewing Centre & parking lot after 8.6 miles.
 Here you also connect to the Welland Canal Trail next to the Welland Canal.